lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To sort your data like a bunch of names first select all the cells with the mouse :menuselection:`Data --> Sort Ascending`.
 If you want the reverse order to this you can have :menuselection:`Data --> Sort Descending`.

 To undo a selection press :kbd:`control +z` or press the button with the arrow looping around and pointing to the left.
+To redo an operation press :kbd:`Control +y` or the number looping to the right and exiting to the left.

 To zoom to view a full page on your spreadsheet in the menu :menuselection:`View --> Zoom --> Entire Page`.
 To view the whole width of your page on the menu :menuselection:`View --> Zoom --> Page Width`.